 Our expert museum team of curators, designers and educators have been creating and building touring exhibits for over 20 years.
 Designed to share the museum experience with communities and organisations around Australia and internationally.
-We tour panel displays, exhibitions and artworks featuring objects from the National Maritime Collection, interactive exhibitions and unique outdoor exhibits like Container.
+We tour panel displays, exhibitions and artworks featuring objects from the National Maritime Collection, and interactive exhibitions.
 Some of the fascinating topics explored include ocean science and innovation, maritime archaeology, art history, Indigenous cultural history, immigration and naval history.

 Whether you have a small space or a larger venue, our touring exhibitions are suitable for community groups and cultural institutions.